Asphalt and Altruism

 Georgia, USA

-One day Khanh, two other kids and I were riding up and down a steep hill.
+One day, Khanh, two other kids and I were riding up and down a steep hill.
 We were on our last run because it was getting late.
-Half-way down the hill my right foot slipped off the pedal.
-I tried to get it back on but I just couldn’t.
+Halfway down the hill, my right foot slipped off the pedal.
+I tried to get it back on, but I just couldn’t.
 Everybody was getting farther and farther away.
-I panicked and screamed for my brother but he couldn’t hear me.
+I panicked and screamed for my brother, but he couldn’t hear me.

-As we stood there a few cars passed by.
-Some slowed down to see what happened but nobody stopped to help.
+A few cars passed by.
+Some slowed down to see what happened, but nobody stopped to help.
 Sonny left to call my parents and 911.
 As we waited, a car pulled up and asked what had happened.
-Hearing the story, the gentlemen stopped his car, got out, and talked to Khanh.
-Khanh picked me up, got in the car with me in his arms and then the man
+Hearing the story, the gentleman stopped his car, got out, and talked to Khanh.
+Khanh picked me up, got in the car with me in his arms, and the man drove us to our house.
+Sonny was on the phone with my brother Nick, who was at work.

 Originally published as HeroicStories #394 on March 24, 2003